carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 - How many categories am I working with?
 - Are my colors accessible?
-- What cultural assumptions are my colors making?
+- What assumptions are my colors making?
 - How will my chart be distributed?

 [ColorBrewer 2.0](https://colorbrewer2.org) is an online tool for testing color schemes against various conditions.
 The tool targets cartography but is useful for choosing colors for any kind of data.